michal-h21/make4ht/README.md

     Make:match("html$", "tidy -m -xml -utf8 -q -i ${filename}")

 `Make:htlatex()` is preconfigured command for calling LaTeX with `tex4ht` loaded on the input file.
-In this case it will be called  one time.
-After compilation, `tidy` command is executed on the output `html` file.
+In this case, it will be called  one time.
+After compilation, the `tidy` command is executed on the output `HTML` file.

 Note that you don't have to call `tex4ht` and `t4ht` commands explicitly in the build file, they are called automatically.